opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 ## Setup Instructions

 ### Overview
-To import the [Aiwallex Hosted Page Postman Collection](mapping_configuration.json) this page will take you through the following steps
+To import the [Aiwallex Hosted Page Postman Collection](mapping_configuration.json) this page will take you through the following steps:

 a) Sign up for a Airwallex Demo Account

-b) Complete onboarding the activate the Airwallex accoubnt
+b) Complete onboarding the activate the Airwallex account

-c) Create a Merchant Account Group in OPF Workbench.
+c) Create a payment integration in OPF workbench.

-d) Set up Your Airwallex Sandbox Account to work with OPF.
+d) Set up your Airwallex Sandbox account to work with OPF.

 e) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Airwallex Demo Account unique values.